This article lists the most common issues encountered by users when using the free UISP Cloud accompanied by the recommended steps to solve them.

-This error is most likely caused by disabled SSO access for the specific user.
+This error is most likely caused by disabled UI Account access for the specific user.
 When local credentials are used to access UISP, please go to Settings -> Users edit the specific user, and enable the Ubiquiti single sign-on.

-If there is no controller when the UISP Cloud Access Portal is opened and there is no record of any UISP instance, do not worry.
+If there is no active instance present when the UISP Cloud Access Portal is opened and there is no record of any UISP instance, do not worry.
 We keep data backups for at least a month.
-Please use the Ubiquiti support request form, provide the hostname of the instance, and the Ubiquiti community username and we will recover the instance to the state before it shut down.
+Please use the Ubiquiti support request form, provide the hostname of the instance, and we will recover the instance to the state before it was suspended.

-The Controller is Stuck in a Restarting Loop
+The Application is Stuck in a Restarting Loop